Harshini-Thiriveedhi/RPS_Game/README.md

 <br>
 ## Features
 <br>
-1.Play Rock Paper Scissors against the computer<br>
+1.Play Rock Paper Scissors against the Computer.<br>
 2.It has a Responsive design<br>
 3.Simple and intuitive user interface is being build.<br>